pedroaugustomelo/Sparkify-Project/README.md

 # Sparkify-project
 ### Building Customer Churn Predictive Model Using SPARK

  This repository contains the results of the Data Science Nanodegree Sparkify Capstone Project.
 Its main porpouse is to analyze raw data provided by a music app called Sparkify and predict if the users will churn or not based on their behaviour.
-For that, we cleaned the data, perfomed EDA, extracted features and trained Machine Learning Models.
+For that, using the Pyspark environment, we cleaned the data, perfomed EDA, extracted features and trained Machine Learning Models.
 More information can be found on a [Medium Blog Post](http).

 ## Table of Contents